MYOX: full text search engine

 In order to search goods by descriptions we need descriptions.

-I found this one.
 Download and place it in project's root(if you want).

 Descriptions are stored in csv, so firstly we need to parse them: